Cllr Ben Hayhurst

-Ben has lived in Hackney for 10 years and been the councilor for Hackney Central for the last two of these.
+Ben has lived in Hackney for 10 years and been the councilor for Hackney Central since 2012.
 He is a barrister with a strong commitment equality and supporting the most vulnerable.
 He has previously worked as a Residential Care Worker with vulnerable young people; at the former Commission for Racial Equality; and as an intern at the United Nations.
 Prior to being elected Ben sat on his local ‘Community First’ panel which supports local grass-roots groups to bring communities closer together.

 Since Ben was elected he has worked hard on behalf of Hackney’s Central’s residents.
 Among his achievements was coordinating a community-based campaign during the Olympics to raise funds for the Wilton Estate Youth Club.